 IMEG to design mission critical National Science Foundation Ice Core Facility

 IMEG Corp. will provide engineering design and services for the new National Science Foundation Ice Core Facility (NSF-ICF).
-The firm will work as a sub-consultant to OZ Architecture, recently awarded the contract for the federal project by the U.S. General Services Administration.
+The firm will work as a sub-consultant to OZ Architecture, which was awarded the contract for the federal project by the U.S. General Services Administration.

 The new facility will be located at the Denver Federal Center in Lakewood, CO, where it will replace the existing NSF-ICF, which opened in 1993.
 Like the current facility, the new ICF will store and curate meteoric ice cores recovered from glaciated regions of Antarctica, Greenland, and North America, preserving their integrity in a long-term, state-of-the-art repository.
 The new facility also will provide scientists with a laboratory in which to conduct examinations and measurements on the cores, which are recovered for a variety of investigations.